 Etymology

-Derived from the Greek name Aethiopia, sometimes known as the "Land of Burnt Faces," Ethiopia is one of the first sources on Sub-Saharan Africa noted this archaic phrase used disparagingly to characterize the people.
+Derived from the Greek term Aethiopia, commonly known as the "Land of Burnt Faces," Ethiopia is among the early sources on Sub-Saharan Africa, famous for this archaic expression used disparagingly to define the people.

 Prehistory

-Ethiopia has a millions of years long past.
-Among other ancient discoveries, the Australopithecus afarensis skeleton emphasizes Ethiopia's role in beginning human evolution.
+Ethiopia boasts a million-year-old temple.
+Among other prehistoric finds, the Australopithecus afarensis skeleton highlights Ethiopia's part in starting human evolution.
 3.2-million-year-old packed in fossils, the Great Rift Valley provides a remarkable view into the life of our ancestors.

 Antiquity